brminnick/EntryCustomReturnPlugin/README.md

 ### Bindable Property

-It can also be used as a `Bindable Property` to bind to a ViewModel
+`ReturnType` can also be used as a `Bindable Property` to bind to a ViewModel

 #### Coded UI